Kick-Start 2026: New Year Appliance Check for Fresno & Clovis Homes

 5. Plan Your Maintenance Calendar & Leverage Local Programs

 Schedule a professional appliance checkup once a year—January is ideal because service calendars are less crowded and problems from holiday use are fresh.
-Document maintenance tasks in your calendar: clean coils every spring and fall; deep‑clean dishwasher filters monthly; inspect dryer vents annually.
-Don’t forget to explore rebates: the City of Fresno Water Conservation Program offers rebates for energy‑ and water‑efficient appliances, which can help offset replacement costs.
+Document maintenance tasks in your calendar: clean coils every spring and fall; deep-clean dishwasher filters monthly; inspect dryer vents annually.
+Don’t forget to explore local rebates for energy- and water-efficient appliances, which can help offset replacement costs.

 2026 Appliance FAQs for Fresno & Clovis Homeowners